AppGeo/into-cartodb/readme.md

 - the only geometry supported by .csv and .json are points encoded in fields named x and y or lat and lon (or lng).
 These must be WGS84 lat lons (even for x y).
 - .json must have an array of objects as the top level element (aka not the same as geojson).
 - shapefile must not be zipped.
+- .kml, no .kmz, no styles, and only extended data

 # programic api